Kristal-g/kristal-g.github.io/2021-01-15-HEVD_StackOverflowGS_Windows_10_RS5_x64.md

 I'm not so sure about my chosen method, but the theory is sound and in practice it works everytime.
 The plan is this:
 1. Calculate/leak/find somehow a stack address in the kernel
-2. Find constant or predictable values in the stack the will use as an anchor
+2. Find constants or predictable values in the stack the we'll use as anchors
-3. Scan these predictable values using our read primitive
+3. Scan for these predictable values using our read primitive
 4. Calculate what RSP will be when the Buffer Overflow is called, using the addresses found in step 3

 For every thread in usermode process the OS allocates usermode stack and kernelmode stack.
-Our plan relies on the fact that the driver behavior is pretty simple and consistant, and that the vulnerable functions are called in the context of our thread.
+Our plan relies on the fact that the driver behavior is pretty simple and consistent, and that the vulnerable functions are called in the context of our thread.
 So to achieve step 1 we'll take a method from Sam Brown's (sam-b) [awesome repository](https://github.com/sam-b/windows_kernel_address_leaks) for kernel address leaks.
 [It uses](https://github.com/sam-b/windows_kernel_address_leaks/blob/3810bec445c0afaa4e23338241ba0359aea398d1/NtQuerySysInfo_SystemProcessInformation/NtQuerySysInfo_SystemProcessInformation/NtQuerySysInfo_SystemProcessInformation.cpp#L158) NtQuerySystemInformation and it gives us the address of the end of our kernel thread (the "StackLimit" struct member):
 ```cpp